 On November 25, 2022, the Company received a letter providing notice from Wells Fargo Securities, LLC. ("Wells Fargo"), waiving any entitlement to their portion of the \$12,075,000 deferred underwriting fee that accrued from Wells Fargo's participation as the underwriters of the Initial Public Offering and their right of first refusal to act as co-placement agents in connection with any equity or debt financing transaction (including any investment banking and financial advisory services) related to the Business Combination.
 Such waiver reduces the estimated expenses of the Business Combination by \$12,075,000.
-A portion of deferred underwriting discount previously recorded in the additional paid-in capital is recorded as a recovery in the additional paid-in capital and a portion previously expensed is recorded as a recovery in the statement of operations in year ended December 31, 2022.
+A portion of deferred underwriting discount previously recorded in the additional paid-in capital is recorded as a recovery in the statement of operations in year ended December 31, 2022.